 If the earwax blockage is more significant, it may need to be removed at your hearing care professional’s office.
 Hearing specialists typically use one of two methods to remove earwax: irrigation or curettage.

 Irrigation is the most common method your hearing specialist will use to remove blockages.
-Unlike at-home earwax removal kits, your hearing professional may use a specialized machine called the Earigator to flush out the blockage.
+Unlike at-home earwax removal kits, your hearing professional may use stronger earwax removal medications in conjunction with irrigation.
+Carbamide peroxide is typically the main ingredient in these medications.

 The less common method is curettage, which involves the use of a curette.
 A curette is a long, curved tool that may also be used with suction to remove cerumen from the ear canal.